ysengoku/42-ft_transcendence/doc/crontab/CRONTAB.md

 ## 5. Security and Best Practices

-- **CSRF:** Although the cronjob retrieves a CSRF token, the endpoint disables CSRF protection because security is enforced through the Bearer token.
+- **CSRF:** The endpoint disables CSRF protection because security is enforced through the Bearer token.
-- **HTTPS:** The cronjob must call the API over HTTPS to ensure the CSRF cookie is transmitted.
 - **Authentication:** The Bearer token (`CRON_SECRET`) authorizes the cronjob’s access to this endpoint.
 - **Container Isolation:** Docker networking ensures secure communication between separated containers.
 - **Logs:** The cronjob script logs HTTP status and messages to `/var/log/cron.log` for monitoring.